Manishajha123/skill_depot/docs/fiori/fiori.md

 ### **GROUP:**
 A group is a subset of Applications from one or more catalogs.

+## **Semantic Object:**
+IT Represents a business entity such as a customer, a sales order, or a product.
+Using semantic objects, you can bundle applications that reflect a specific scenario.
+They allow you to refer to objects in a standardized way, abstracting from concrete implementations of these objects.
+You can either use semantic objects shipped by SAP, or create new semantic objects.

+## **TARGET MAPPING :**
+Target mapping is part of the SAP Fiori launchpad configuration.
+It defines the target application, which is launched when clicking on a tile, on a link or within app-to-app navigation.

+## **Intent:**
+An intent is a unique combination of a semantic object (for example, Purchase Order) and an action (for example, Display) and an optional set of navigation parameters.

+To summarize: When a user clicks a tile in their launchpad, the intent (including optional parameters) navigates to the app and opens it.

+## **System Alias:**
+An SAP system alias is needed as the logical name of a system connection, that is, you specify where the SAP system alias should point to.
+Depending on the Gateway content scenario and your system landscape you thus set up the system alias.

+### SAP Fiori for SAP S/4HANA – Top 5 Fiori features that bring value to every Business User
+* Fiori Enterprise Search
+* Fiori Notifications
+* Fiori Default Values
+* Fiori Personalization
+* User Assistance

 ### Standard Fiori apps
 STEP 1 : **GO TO SAP REFERENCE LIBRARY**